iCliniq Logo

 Welcome to icliniq.com.

-As per reported by you, there is an improvement in the left ear however, in spite of all the treatments done, sometimes the loss is not entirely reversible.
-Thus there are high chances of the damage in the left ear to be the same, which is mild at low frequency.
-The main rates responsible for speech perception are that of 500 Hz, 1000 Hz and 2000 Hz which are mild.
+As reported by you, there is some improvement in the left ear; however, despite all the treatments, the loss is sometimes not entirely reversible.
+Thus, there is a high chance that the damage to the left ear will remain, which is mild at low frequencies.
+The key frequencies responsible for speech perception are 500 Hz, 1000 Hz, and 2000 Hz, which are mildly affected.

-However, your right ear will compensate so there would not be much problem in communication.
-Regarding tinnitus, you can consult an audiologist for TRT, which is called tinnitus retraining therapy from where you might get some results for tinnitus.
-If you want, you can ask an otolaryngologist for low-frequency hearing loss for further treatment.
-If your tinnitus is reduced, you will hear much better.
+However, your right ear will compensate, so there should not be much problem with communication.
+Regarding tinnitus, you can consult an audiologist for TRT (tinnitus retraining therapy), which may provide some relief.
+If desired, you can also consult an otolaryngologist for further treatment options for low-frequency hearing loss.
+If your tinnitus is reduced, you may hear much better.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!